ibabangida/ArrivalTimeCalculator/README.md

 # ArrivalTimeCalculator
-ArrivalTimeCalculator is a Line Bot, which returns estimated arrival time to go home.
+ArrivalTimeCalculator is a Line Bot, which returns estimated arrival time to go home.<br>
 Compared to using Google Maps, this app returns arrival time more easily and simply.

 # Requirement